 Digital PR is a key factor in improving your SEO and organic presence online due to the brand building benefits, backlinks you can get from PR stories, and more.

-This year, PR and SEO teams will work closely together to drive symbiotic results, build relationships with big media companies, and build brands that rank organically for keyword searches.
+This year, any SEO team that would work in tandem with an online PR agency to drive symbiotic results will win, build relationships with big media companies, and build brands that rank organically for keyword searches.

 2. PR Definitions are Changing